Additional Configuration (Optional)

 [CSV] max_files = 1

-For more information, see "Saving Periodic Snapshots of the Fabric (Advanced License Only)".Note
+For more information, see "Saving Periodic Snapshots of the Fabric (Advanced License Only)".Warning

 The access credentials that are defined in the following sections of the conf/gv.cfg file are used only for initialization: